tannewt/wa-law.org/site/org/futurewise/README.md

 ### [SB 5798](/bill/2025-26/sb/5798/) - Property tax 👍1

-### [SB 5820](/bill/2025-26/sb/5820/) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan. 👍1
+### [SB 5820](/bill/2025-26/sb/5820/) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan. 👍2
+* 👍💵 Bryce Yadon
 * 👍💵 Bryce Yadon

 ### [SB 6001](/bill/2025-26/sb/6001/) - Scissor stairs 👍1